 Catch up on past episodes

-BEGINNING All Aboard The ancient steam locomotive chugged into the station.
+SERIAL FICTION BEGINNING All Aboard The ancient steam locomotive chugged into the station.
 The seven passenger cars emitted dozens of chattering, cheerful, grumpy, and noisy passengers with a hundred different versions of their experience aboard the Valley Of Dreams tour train.
-When the platform cleared the five passenger cars were removed and next group climbed into the…Keep reading
+When the platform cleared the five passenger cars were removed and next group climbed…Keep reading

 Samantha Bleck watched the world chug by slowly.
 She was lost in a dream that fit nicely into the scenery just past the window.
 The book in her hands was her own, a murder mystery she had written that somehow fit perfectly into this strange journey to nowhere.
 It was like her imagination was coming…Keep reading

 The Train Into the Valley of Madness Episode 3

 A shard of lightning flashed into the canyon access to the valley, striking the bridge and sending a shock wave along the track into the wheels of the train.
 A rippling sensation ran rampant through the cars until it reached the engine.
 The Conductor strode purposefully through the cars.
 “Valley Of Dreams.
 We have arrived…Keep reading